Return to HOME page

 Several places are named in José Navarro’s honor: a Texas County, Navarro Street, and numerous public schools.
 The Navarro county seat, Corsicana, is named in honor of Navarro’s Corsican-born father.
 José Antonio Navarro and his father are heroes honored to this day in Corsica.

-Movie on the French-Swiss settlement in the Lower Pecos
+The French-Swiss settlement in the Lower Pecos

 “A l’ouest du Pecos”